Cream of Chicken Soup Recipe

 - Add the remaining chicken broth, chicken bouillon, warm milk, and seasonings, whisk continuously.

-- Turn up to medium-high heat, continue to whisk until it begins to get very thick.
+- Return to heat and bring to a near boil.
+Continue to whisk until it begins to get very thick.
 Immediately remove from heat.

 - Soup will continue to thicken upon standing.